BEHAVIORAL HEALTH Bridge Housing

 The Need for BHBH

 BHBH represents a major investment in ending homelessness in California.
-In January 2023, point-in-time estimates of homelessness conducted nationwide revealed that Californians accounted for almost half (49%) of Americans experiencing homelessness.
+In 2023, point-in-time estimates of homelessness conducted nationwide revealed that almost half (49%) of Americans experiencing unsheltered homelessness are in California.
 (The California count identified 123,423 persons, and the national count identified 233,854.)
 Serious behavioral health conditions are prevalent among people experiencing homelessness in California: 27,774 (24.0%) reported having serious mental illness (SMI), and 28,999 (25.1%) reported a substance use disorder (SUD).
 However, because these figures rely on self-reports, the prevalence of SMI and SUD may be significantly higher.
 Serious behavioral health conditions (SMI and SUD) can pose a significant obstacle to exiting homelessness and establishing housing stability.